AshleyCanty/AshleyCanty/README.md

 In my free time, you can find me exploring new culinary experiences, taking scenic drives or walks, and cherishing moments with my family.

-  - ⚡ Fun fact: One of favorite books is Harry Potter and the Deathly Hollows</a>
+  - ⚡ Fun fact: One of my favorite books is Harry Potter and the Deathly Hollows</a>

   <br>